Maximilianos/articles/articles/spying-stubbing.md

 mobile apps our teams are building.
-After it was done, we sat around the table chatting away about unit tests, functional tests, whether we should be writing tests before we write a feature and so on.
+After it was done, we sat around the table chatting away about unit tests, functional tests, whether we should be writing tests before we write a feature or after, and so on.

-Most of the people in the room had been writing JavaScript tests for years; for me on the other hand, this was the first project I was involved with where testing was taken seriously.
+Most of the people in the room had been writing JavaScript tests for years.
+For me on the other hand, this was the first project I was involved with where testing was taken seriously.
 So at some point when a few of my team members started talking about spying and stubbing in tests, my ears